GemHunt/CoinSorter/README.md

 * [View the old parts list and documentation](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/conveyors.md) for the conveyors and the [CAD files](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/).

 **How to Contribute & Participate**
+* Buy and build the kit yourself.
+(I need to post the kit on eBay...)
 * Star and fork the CoinSorter repo!
 It helps to know people value this system.
 * Work on, comment, and post new [issues.](https://github.com/GemHunt/CoinSorter/issues)
 * If you have a laser cutter feel free to to build and sell systems yourself.